ckenst/tester-code-reviews-webinar/README.md

 # Participating in Code Reviews as a Tester: A Hands on Session

-Webinar for TestCraft
+TestCraft Webinar on May 21, 2019.

-## Materials
+## Included

+- Code repo used for Pull Requests
+- Pull Requests for doing Code Reviews (see Pull Requests tab)
-- Slides Link
+- Slides
-- Companion Materials

 ## Contact